0xERR0R/blocky/docs/configuration.md

 You can override the default download timeout (**duration format**) of 60 seconds (for each URL) for big lists or slow internet connection:

 !!! example

     ```yaml
     blocking:
      downloadTimeout: 4m
     ```

+### Fail on start

+You can ensure with parameter `failStartOnListError = true` that the application will fail if at least one list can't be downloaded or opened.
+Default value is `false`.

+!!! example

+    ```yaml
+    blocking:
+     failStartOnListError: false
+    ```

 ## Caching